xrazis/haris.razis.com/content/posts/cappadocia.md

 at 240 km/hr.
 No exception.
 No compromise.

 {{< figure src="/posts/cappadocia/PXL_20241028_094405525.webp"
-attr="There was a BMW group ride in the rest area, so we chose to stay away from them, just in case." width=100%
+caption="There was a BMW group ride in the rest area, so we chose to stay away from them, just in case." width=100%
  >}}